ZixaunZhao/COVID-19-Protective-Behavior-Cross-National-Analysis/README.md

 To investigate whether the factors influencing people’s mask-wearing and other protective behaviours changed before and after the implementation of mandatory mask-wearing orders; and to examine whether such changes are a phenomenon observed across countries

-# Covid Mask Compliance Analysis

-This repository contains a reproducible data preparation and modelling workflow for analysing predictors of COVID-19 protective behaviour compliance before and after sustained mask mandates.
-The current implementation uses Australia as the initial case study and is designed to support later cross-national extension.

 # Statement